 We actively support the Government’s Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mrs S Jamieson (Acting Headteacher).
+Our Designated Safeguarding Lead is Mrs S Jamieson (Head of School).
 Our Deputy Designated Safeguarding Lead is Mrs Carol Valentine (Welfare Officer).
 The Governor with responsibility for safeguarding in our school in Philip Geldard.

 The Manchester Safeguarding Partnership can be contacted as per below;